 Most of the F-117As deployed to Saudi Arabia returned home to Nellis AFB in April of 1991, but a few remained in Saudi Arabia.

-The F-117A has been out of production for almost 15 years now, but the Senate Armed Services Committee did for a time express an interest in acquiring 24 additional F-117As.
+The F-117A had been out of production for almost 15 years at this time, but the Senate Armed Services Committee did for a time express an interest in acquiring 24 additional F-117As.
 However, the Air Force claimed that the F-117A was now "obsolete technology", and that it did not need or want any more of them.